 Snacks such as string cheese, nuts, trail mix, fruit leather, protein bars, goldfish, applesauce, yogurt, juice drinks, and bottled water are available in the store.

 The Museum Store is open to the public, museum admission is not required to visit, and we accept Cash, Visa, MasterCard, American Express, and Discover.
 Hours of Operation and Annual store closures can be found on our Hours Page.

-Save 20% from after Thanksgiving to early December
+Save 20% from the day after Thanksgiving to early December

 There is no better place to find the perfect gift for someone on your holiday shopping list than at the Museum Store!
 And during our Annual Members-Only Sale, you can save big.
 Just present your valid membership card and receive a discount on all purchases!
 Please note that the discount excludes the purchase of Museum Store gift cards.

 Museum Store Sunday!
 Everyone Saves 25% on Sunday, December 1, 2019